Believing Your Dreams Into Reality

 Even if you think this whole idea is nonsense, the technique is a good one.
 Giving attention to your list several times a day makes it likely that you will come up with a normal rational method of getting what you want.
 Once you know this whole idea isn't nonsense, the magic starts.

-But also give to strangers and to those who don't need or appear to deserve
+give to strangers and to those who don't need or appear to deserve it.

-I say that when you learn to give from your heart, your gift will always be
+when I say that when you learn to give from your heart, your gift will

 Giving can be frightening; so don't go too far outside your present acceptance limit at first; but do stretch it as much as you can.
 Tip an extra dime.
 Give a dollar instead of a quarter to the beggar on the street.
 And smile at him and give him a cheery greeting as well.
 Recognize his humanity.
 Let him get a glimpse of the abundance of the universe too.
 Don't worry about his not "deserving" it.
 If he has deserved to see only one sunset in his entire life or smelled just one flower in bloom, he is worthy of anything you might give him.
 If we could see the whole picture of forces at work, we might fall on our knees before some of those from whom we now avert our eyes.